LOGOS-Hub/LOGOS/README.md

 This project is released under the **[Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)**.

 We welcome collaboration, feedback, and community contributions to advance unified generative modeling for the natural sciences.

+## Contact

+If you have any questions, feel free to reach us at:

+Yurou Liu: yurouliu99@gmail.com

+Mingyang Li: sangheng.lmy@alibaba-inc.com